One of the things you learn very quickly about STIs is all the different ways you can get some infections.

 What causes Herpes on the tongue?

-When Herpes symptoms occur in or around the mouth, sores or blisters can sometimes appear on the gums, palette, roof of the mouth, and the tongue.
+When Herpes symptoms occur in or around the mouth, sores or blisters can sometimes appear on the gums, palate, roof of the mouth, and the tongue.
+These herpes blisters are often painful, fluid-filled lesions that may be preceded by burning or tingling sensations and progress from redness to crusting over as they heal.

-If the outbreak on the tongue results from an HSV 2 infection, you probably got it by performing unprotected oral sex on a person infected with Genital Herpes.
+If you got a Herpes outbreak on your tongue, you probably got it by performing unprotected oral sex on a person infected with Genital Herpes.

 What does Herpes on the tongue feel like?